 With targeted resequencing, a subset of genes or regions of the genome are isolated and sequenced, allowing researchers to focus time, expenses, and analysis on specific areas of interest.Learn More

 By combining chromatin immunoprecipitation (ChIP) assays and sequencing, ChIP sequencing (ChIP-Seq) is a powerful method to identify genome-wide DNA binding sites for transcription factors and other proteins.Learn More

-NGS-based cancer DNA sequencing methods enable researchers to detect rare somatic variants, tumor subclones, and circulating DNA fragments.
+NGS-based sequencing methods allow cancer researchers to detect rare somatic variants, perform tumor-normal comparisons, and analyze circulating DNA fragments.
 Learn more about cancer sequencing.

 Sequencing- and array-based genotyping technologies can provide insight into the functional consequences of genetic variation.
 Learn more about genotyping.

 Cell-free DNA (cfDNA) are short fragments of DNA released into the bloodstream. cfDNA from a maternal blood sample can be used to screen for common chromosomal conditions in the fetus.
 Learn more about cell-free DNA technology.